dotboris/alt/README.md

     sudo apt install path/to/alt.deb
     ```

-Note: You will probably need to log out & log back in to your user for `alt` to
+You will probably need to log out & log back in to your user for `alt` to finish
-finish being configured.
+being configured.

 ### OSX (Homebrew & Linuxbrew)